elephantscale/es-training-new/course-outlines/machine-learning-engineering.md

 ## What you will learn:

 * ML Engineering overview
-* Overview of the AI capabilities of the Cloud Platform of choice
+* Overview of the AI capabilities for the cloud platform of your choice
 * Storing large data in the cloud
 * Processing large data in the cloud using distributed tools
 * Training models at scale, using GPUs on the cloud